Mersey Ferry: Mountwood, Woodchurch and Overchurch

+Mountwood and Woodchurch were commissioned by Birkenhead Corporation and entered into service in 1960.
+Two years later they were joined by Overchurch.
+Named after overspill post-war housing developments of Birkenhead, together these three vessels would operate cross-river ferry services for the next fifty years.

-Mountwood and Woodchurch were built at Dartmouth by Philip and Son.
+Mountwood and Woodchurch were built at Dartmouth by Philip and Son and based on a similar design by naval architects Graham and Woolnough of Liverpool.
 The Mountwood was launched on the 31 July 1959 and the Woodchurch on the 28 October of the same year.
 They were loosely based on designs of the Leasowe and Egremont of the Wallasey fleet, although they both weighed considerably more at 464 tonnes, compared with 311 tonnes for the earlier vessels.
 They are also larger than the older Wallasey pair, being approximately 19 ft longer, 6 ft broader and over 1 ft taller.
 Both vessels were externally identical in almost every way up until 1991 when the shroud protecting the aft funnel vent on the Mountwood was changed from square to rounded.

 Compared to the earlier Wallasey twins, the Mountwood and Woodchurch were highly advanced.
 They benefited from an injection of cash from both Birkenhead Corporation and the Joint Tunnel Committee.
 They were given special Crossley eight-cylinder engines which were fitted with gears and automatic air brakes.
 New style telegraphs by Chadburns were designed which had a facility for braking the engines for rapid reversal, the telegraphs were part of a brand known as "Synchrostep" and were all originally unpainted brushed aluminium with shiny brass rimming.
 Overchurch had the same telegraph 'heads' however they were fitted into the wings and main control position in specially built units which also had instruments fitted to them.
 They entered service in 1960 and were a hit with ferry passengers.
 They were light, modern and boasted the latest in marine navigation equipment.
 They were given an orange and black funnel livery, with a red band just above the rubbing strake.
 In their early years of service both the ferries carried rope fenders to protect the strakes.

 On the bridge was also a brass talk tube that linked down to the engine room.
 A prank amongst bridge crews was to call an engineer on the talk tube then pour water down it, thus soaking the engineer at the other end.

 The Mountwood was used in the film "Ferry Cross The Mersey", a musical and subsequent Gerry & The Pacemakers song, crossing to Liverpool from Birkenhead.
 Her near sister Overchurch also appeared in the background of several shots.
 In her early years Mountwood was an unreliable ship.
 She had broken down whilst crossing the river and had to anchor.
 Her passengers were rescued by Woodchurch.
 She also collided with Bidston whilst berthing, due to an error in engine movements.